mlesniak/rust-raycaster/README.md

 ![Animation](animation.gif)

 The animation is a bit laggy since it's a gif.
-The actual output runs smoothly with 60FPS in 1280 x 960 (and probably way higher as well).
+The actual output runs smoothly with 60FPS in 1280 x 960 (and probably way higher resolutions as well).

 The map format is (hopefully) self-explanatory: every number corresponds to one texture in `Raycaster::load_textures()`, i.e. for the level shown in the animation it is